MicrosoftDocs/WindowsCommunityToolkitDocs/docs/helpers/DispatcherHelper.md

 ---

 # DispatcherHelper

+> [!WARNING]
+> This type has been deprecated and it will be removed from the Windows Community Toolkit, please refer to the [`DispatcherQueueExtensions`](..\extensions\DispatcherQueueExtensions.md) type.

 The DispatcherHelper class enables easy interaction with [CoreDispatcher](https://msdn.microsoft.com/library/windows/apps/windows.ui.core.coredispatcher.aspx), mainly in the case of executing a block of code on the UI thread from a non-UI thread.